Below we provide answers to frequently asked questions about MOOCs at UW-Madison.

 How will MOOC course development and implementation be funded?

-In phase two, who will decide which campus courses will be featured?
+For phase two, who decided which campus courses would be featured?

-The EI Core Team will develop criteria for selection of faculty/ instructional academic staff for phase two and engage the EI Advisory Committee to make a recommendation to the Provost and Chancellor.
+The Educational Innovation Core Team developed criteria for selection of faculty/ instructional academic staff for phase two and engaged the Educational Innovation Advisory Committee to make a recommendation to the Provost and Chancellor.

 Why is UW-Madison partnering with Coursera instead of other delivery platforms (i.e., edX, Udacity)?